 TFSA dollar limit

-* Israel Bonds/Canada-Israel Securities, Limited does not give tax advice.
-Israel Bonds are eligible for Self-Directed Tax-Free Savings Accounts.
+Israel Bonds/Canada-Israel Securities, Limited does not give tax advice.
+Israel Bonds are eligible for Self-Directed Tax-Free Savings Accounts and Self-Directed RRSPs.
 According to CRA, your TFSA contribution room is calculated based on your cumulative TFSA room since 2009, provided you were over the age of 18 in 2009 and lived in Canada as a resident for all those years.
-If both of these conditions are met, your total contribution room is $75,500 CDN as of January 1, 2021, less your contributions plus your withdrawals.
+If both of these conditions are met, your total contribution room will be $88,000 CAD as of January 1, 2023, less your contributions plus your withdrawals.
+E/OE.
+Jan.
+2023